-Pay £1 to predict 6 any time goal scorers in a round of Premier League games and, if they all score, you win the jackpot or a share of it if there’s more than one winner.
+Pay £1 to predict 6 ANY TIME goal scorers in a round of Premier League or Cup games and, if they all score, you win the jackpot or a share of it if there’s more than one winner.

-Our jackpot is likely to be much bigger than your winnings at regular bookies for a selection of strikers and goal scoring midfielders to score at any time.
+Our jackpot is generally much bigger than your winnings at regular bookies for a selection of strikers and goal scoring midfielders to score at any time.

-We’ve had over 60 winners so far this season!
+We’ve had over 70 winners and given away over £70,000 in winnings so far this season!

 Can you join the Hall of Fame?

 With 4 players coming agonisingly close last time round, all missing the big prize by just 1 selection, we see the jackpot rise to a juicy £7,500.
 We’ll take a look at some statistics, history, bookmakers odds and other key pieces of information with the aim of helping you select 6 anytime goalscorers this weekend.